 It seems that main roads and the Queensland Government have not learnt their lesson from its earlier attempt at a busway from CBD to Capalaba.
 How this new proposal influences the Brisbane Metro at the start of this run is not even mentioned in the recent announcement of the transitway proposal.

 We can expect another faux attempt at community consultation.
 It would have been preferable for the government to build light rail along this route given that over 40,000 cars pass through the suburbs of Carindale-Carina-Camp Hill-Coorparoo-and-Stones Corner everyday.

-According to the June newsletter from Main Road a Transit way is an on Road bus priority measure that improves the efficiency and reliability of bus services along that route.
-A Transit way is a Lane dedicated for priority bus use.
-Queensland road rules stipulate you can only use a bus lane if you are operating a bicycle bus taxi limousine or an emergency vehicle or to travel up to 100 mm to enter or leave the road.
+According to the June 2020 newsletter from Main Road a Transit way is ‘an onroad bus priority measure that improves the efficiency and reliability of bus services along that route.
+A transit way is a lane dedicated for priority bus use.
+Queensland road rules stipulate you can only use a bus lane if you are ‘operating a bicycle, bus, taxi, limousine, or an emergency vehicle, or to travel up to 100 metres to enter or leave the road.’

-Bus lanes are marked using signage and linemarking there is no critical barrier between the bus lane and general traffic.
-According to Main Roads the region’s road network is operating at close to capacity along most key computer corridors into the Brisbane CBD during peak hour.
-Currently the car congested Old Cleveland Road corridor carries high frequency bus services that are nearly empty.
+Bus lanes are marked using signage and line marking; there is no critical barrier between the bus lane and general traffic.
+According to Main Roads the region’s road network is operating at close to capacity along most key commuter corridors into the Brisbane CBD during peak hour.
+Currently the car-congested Old Cleveland Road corridor carries high frequency bus services that are nearly empty.
 According to Main Roads 12,000 people use buses along this route each weekday.
 Compare that with the 60,000 people that use the same route in cars.
 Clearly public transport is losing out.

 30 June 2020